 Who uses Sendwin (and why)

-- Marketers & advertisers — manage multiple ad accounts, preview geo-targeted creatives, and grant temporary access to reviewers.
+- Marketers and advertisers β manage multiple ad accounts, preview geo-targeted creative, and grant temporary access to reviewers without sharing logins.

-- E-commerce sellers — operate multiple storefronts without cross-account contamination or risk.
+- E-commerce sellers β operate multiple storefronts without cross-account contamination or cookie bleed between shops.

 The hidden factor: fingerprinting

-Even with cookie separation, sites can correlate activity using browser fingerprinting (canvas, WebGL, font metrics, device traits).
-That’s why Profiles alone can still leak “same device” signals across accounts.
-A remote, per-tab browser helps reduce this correlation by running sessions as distinct cloud instances and pairing each with a clean network identity.
-If attribution risk matters for your work, real isolation plus per-session proxies is a smart baseline.
+Even with cookie separation, sites can correlate activity across profiles using browser fingerprinting signals β canvas rendering, WebGL output, installed fonts, and other device traits.
+That’s why Chrome Profiles alone can still leak “same device” signals across accounts you meant to keep apart.
+Running sessions as genuinely separate instances, whether locally in the desktop app or remotely in a cloud session, and pairing each with its own proxy reduces that correlation by separating both the execution environment and the network identity.
+If attribution risk matters for your work, real isolation plus per-session proxies is a smarter baseline than profiles alone.

 Real-world scenarios: exactly when to pick which